What are monsters when all men lie dead, but perfect shadows on a cloudless day?

-Patrick leaned back and seemed to ponder their words.
+Patrick leaned back, seeming to ponder their words.
 “It’s a gift and a curse,” he finally said.
-“Truly, if you were me you would understand this well.
+“Truly, if you were me, you would understand this well.
 The Eternal Father blessed and cursed me with the cock of a poet.
-You see, I must write my poems on the wombs of the woman folk or die from a sickness of the scrotum.”
+You see, I must write my poems on the wombs of the womenfolk or die from a sickness of the scrotum.”

 Ebbi’s hand faltered on his whetstone.
 He looked up from his weapon for the first time and snarled, “Do you three ever talk about anything else than your little peckers?”
-Ebbi’s words threw a wet blanket on the cheerful atmosphere.
-His forehead was wrinkled in anger and the puckered skin of the right side of his face was frozen in a permanent look of horror.
+Ebbi’s words threw a chill into the cheerful atmosphere.
+His forehead wrinkled in anger, and the puckered skin of the right side of his face appeared frozen in a permanent look of horror.

 Patrick had seen plenty of battle wounds over the years, but looking at Ebbi’s face always seemed to unnerve him.
-“Forgive us, Sir Ebbi,” Patrick said.
-He looked genuinely ashamed of his behavior, on the outside, at least.
+“Forgive us, Sir Ebbi,” he said, looking genuinely ashamed of his behavior, on the outside, at least.
 You ugly fuck, he thought to himself.
 “We mean no harm by it.
-In fact, we do it for your benefit, isn’t that right Sir Carl and Sir Fritz?”
-He ended by winking at the two men.
+In fact, we do it for your benefit, isn’t that right, Sir Carl and Sir Fritz?”
+He winked at the two men.

-Patrick’s heart spiked, but he kept the fear he felt under control.
-Sincerity and openness filled his voice, all efforts at mockery were gone.
+Patrick’s heart spiked, but he kept his fear under control.
+Sincerity and openness filled his voice, all efforts at mockery disappeared.
 “We’re brothers in arms, Sir Ebbi.
 I would no more raise my weapon to you than I would to my own father.”
-The implied threat laid naked within Patrick’s words.
-He knew that Ebbi was aware of what he meant to his father and just how dangerous his father was when he was angered.
+The implied threat laid naked within his words.
+He knew Ebbi understood what he meant to his father and just how dangerous his father was when he was angered.

 “Are you a man or are you a child?”
 Ebbi said through clenched teeth.
 “Stop hiding behind your father’s skirt!”

 “Shut up and sit down!”
 Ebbi barked.
-His sword swung towards Carl and stopped an inch away from his neck.
-Carl gulped and sat back down, his eyes never leaving Ebbi’s sword.
+His longsword swung towards Carl and stopped an inch from his neck.
+Carl gulped and sat back down, his eyes never leaving Ebbi’s blade.

-For a moment, Patrick’s attention drifted over to the two guards who stood in front of the sally gate.
-They wore familiar conical helmets and blue surcoats over plate-and-mail armor, with long swords at their waists.
-It seemed to Patrick that they were doing their best to pretend that they were not paying attention to what was going on only a few meters away.
+For a moment, Patrick’s focus drifted over to the two guards who stood in front of the sally gate.
+They wore familiar conical helmets and blue surcoats over plate-and-mail armor, with longswords at their waists.
+They seemed to doing their best to pretend that they were not paying attention to what was going on only a few meters away.

 Ebbi slammed his sword down against the wooden table.
 “Are you listening?”

 With a jerk, Patrick focused his attention back on Ebbi.
 He raised a hand to his forehead to wipe away what felt like sweat.
-Things had begun to slip out of his control.
-He almost regretted his earlier needling of Ebbi, almost.
+Things had slipped out of his control.
+He almost regretted his earlier needling of Ebbi.
+Almost.
 Jokes were always funnier when made at the expense of someone who did not know how to handle them.

-“Since you three are so taken by stories, let me share one of my own with you,” Ebbi added.
-He sheathed his weapon and retook his seat.
+“Since you three are so taken by stories, let me share one of my own with you,” Ebbi added, sheathing his weapon and retaking his seat.
 “It was my first week as an official Knight of the Realm.
-Me, four other Lightbenders and the local Baron were tasked with tracking down a Cockma that had gotten past the wardstones of a village east of Vetur and had made off with the mayor’s daughter.”
-He looked from face to face to make sure they were all paying attention.
-“It took us two days but we finally found its lair.
+Four Lightbenders, a local Baron, and I were tasked with tracking down a Cockma that had gotten past the wardstones of a village east of Vetur and had made off with the mayor’s daughter.”
+He looked from face to face, making sure all were paying attention.
+“It took us two days, but we found its lair.
 This little hole in the ground littered with the bones and the still-breathing body of the girl we were sent to find.”

 “Was she pretty?”
 Patrick interrupted.
-He asked partly in an attempt to regain some small control over the group and partly because he was genuinely curious.
-Patrick had long come to the conclusion that his love of women would one day be his downfall.
+He asked partly to regain some small semblance of control over the group and because he was genuinely curious.
+He had long concluded that his love of women would one day be his undoing.

-Ebbi reflected on Patrick’s words for a moment.
-“Yes,” he finally responded.
-“To this day she remains the most beautiful creature that I ever laid eyes upon.
-And that’s saying something because when I first saw her she was half starved and covered in the thick white fluid of the Cockma’s emissions—”
+Ebbi nodded.
+“Yes, to this day she remains the most beautiful creature I ever laid eyes upon.
+And that’s saying something because when I first saw her, she was half starved and covered in the thick white fluid of the Cockma’s emissions—”

-It took everything Patrick had for him not to open his mouth and spit out the words on the tip of his tongue.
-He had to bite down on the bottom of his lip and analyzed Ebbi’s attire just to keep his mouth shut.
+Patrick fought the urge to let loose the sarcastic comment on the tip of his tongue.
+He bit down on his lip and analyzed Ebbi’s attire just to keep his mouth shut.
 The bronze buttons on Ebbi’s black coat matched the bronze starburst pinned on his left collar which also denoted his rank.
-And like everyone else around the table, Ebbi’s brown topknot was bound with a blue and a red ribbon, the colors of Royal House of Ito.
+And like everyone else around the table, Ebbi’s brown topknot was bound with a blue and a red ribbon; the colors of Royal House of Ito.

 “—she was like a frightened little animal.
-It took five minutes just to calm her down enough that she would let me wrap her naked body in a wool blanket.
+It took minutes just to calm her down enough that she would allow me to wrap her naked body in a wool blanket.
 That’s when the Cockma returned to its lair.
-The battle was brutal.
 Two Lightbenders lost their lives before the Baron used Esoteric Sword Technique after Esoteric Sword Technique to bring an end to the monster.”
-Ebbi looked down at the table, breaking eye contact with Patrick.
+Ebbi glazed down at the table, breaking eye contact with Patrick.
 “It was over.
 I survived my first real battle.
-I was so happy.
 But I was wrong, it wasn’t over.
-It was just beginning,” Ebbi abruptly stopped speaking.
+It was just beginning.”

 “Don’t stop now,” Fritz said when the silence grew too long.
 “What happened?”

 Ebbi looked up with tears in his good eye.
-“I heard giggling behind me.
-When I turned around, the Baron’s eyes had turned scarlet.”
+“I heard giggling behind me, and when I spun around the Baron’s eyes had turned scarlet.”

-“No,” Patrick said before he could stop himself.
-That was every Lightbender’s greatest fear, the attack from behind.
-The Abyss was a realm of chaos and madness.
-Every time a Cultivator drew on its power there was a chance he might be corrupted by its influence and turn into a Fiend Lord.
-When that happens, it is a Lightbender’s sworn duty to put him down before he can cause too much destruction.
+“No,” Patrick whispered.
+That was his greatest fear, the attack from behind.
+Every time a Cultivator used the power of the Abyss, there was a chance he might be corrupted by its influence and turn into a Fiend Lord.
+When that happened, it was a Lightbender’s sworn duty to put him down.

-“Yes,” Ebbi continued.
-“He drew too deeply on the Abyss and The Change came over him.
-When I looked into his eyes I saw madness staring back at me.
+“Yes,” Ebbi nodded.
+“He drew too deeply on the Abyss, and The Change came over him.
+When I looked into his eyes, I saw nothing but madness staring back at me.
 With a flick of his sword, he sent a sea of flames crashing against us.
 He was laughing and singing while he did it.”
-Ebbi’s voice turned soft and high pitched as he sung, “Burn!
+Ebbi’s voice turned soft and high pitched as he sang, “Burn!
 Burn!
 Burn!”
 He caressed the burnt side of his face.

 Carl leaned forward.
 “How did you kill him?”

-A somber mood overtook them then.
-None of them felt like talking.
-No witty retort came to Patrick’s mind.
+A somber mood overtook them then, none of them seemed to feel like talking.
+And no witty retort came to Patrick’s mind.
 All he could think about was the fact the same thing might one day happen to him.
 It could happen today.
 The thought sent a chill traveling down his spine.

-“Did something untoward happen?
-All four of you look like someone took a piss in your drinks.”
-A voice asked from behind Patrick.
-He did not need to turn around to know who it was, but he stood and did so anyway.
+“What’s wrong?
+All four of you look like someone took a piss in your drinks,” a voice asked from behind Patrick.

+Patrick did not need to turn around to know who it was, but he rose and did so, anyway.
 Erik stood a few meters away giving them a slanted, quizzical look.
 His thin, green silk robe emphasized his lack of well-defined muscles.
-The sword secured on the blue sash on his waist did not seem to fit his image.
+And the longsword secured at his waist did not seem to fit his image.
 He almost looked like a boy playing pretend with his father’s weapon.